George Webb Restaurants: Baseball prediction

 In addition to their 12 win prediction, George Webb's has on occasion offered 5 burgers for just $5 when the Brewers score 5 runs or more in any game, win or lose, home or away.
 This offer has been valid the moment the 5th run is scored until midnight the following day.
 For spring training, the promotion has typically been expanded, allowing customers to get the 5 for $5 deal any time during a ten-day period, regardless of the score.

 On October 12, 2018, the Brewers recorded their 12th consecutive win with a 6–5 win over the Los Angeles Dodgers in Game 1 of the 2018 National League Championship Series.
 Webb announced the free deal would be honored on October 18.

+On August 13, 2025, the Brewers recorded their 12th consecutive win with a 12-5 defeat of the Pittsburgh Pirates.
+Webb announced the deal would be honored on August 20.